Transfa/transfa-python-sdk/README.md

 from transfa.webhook import verify_webhook

-# Set the secret key as an environment variable
+# Do not save the secret key in plain text in your code, set it instead as an environment variable.
 secret_key = 'ps_test:...'

 @api_view(["POST"])